Aurora, South Dakota: Sports

 Post 230 is classified as a District 1A team, as it plays within the geographical area designated as District 1 by the state ‘legion' commission and obtains at least a portion of its players from neighboring Brookings High School (a school possessing an "A" enrollment status under American Legion by-laws, which are based on population.
 Despite the 1A designation, Post 230 plays the majority of its regular season games against "B" division opponents.
 However, if electing to compete at the district tournament, Post 230 must compete against its 1A opponents, which are Brookings, Aberdeen, Watertown, and Huron.
 The team's colors have historically been blue with white, grey, and/or black.

-At its peak (2006-2010), the Aurora A's won the EDL district championship multiple times, and simultaneously possessed up to six current or former collegiate baseball players on its roster at once, from schools such as South Dakota State University (Brookings, SD), Minnesota State Community & Technical College (Fergus Falls, MN), Gallaudet University (Washington D.C.), Ridgewater University (Wilmar, MN), & Augustana University (Sioux Falls, SD).
-Over the years, other current and former collegiate players would play for the organization from colleges, such as St. Cloud Technical & Community College (St. Cloud, MN), Century College (White Bear Lake, MN), & Northern State University (Aberdeen, SD).
+At its peak (2006–2010), the Aurora A's won the EDL district championship multiple times, and simultaneously possessed up to six current or former collegiate baseball players on its roster at once, from schools such as South Dakota State University, Minnesota State Community and Technical College, Gallaudet University, Ridgewater College, and Augustana University.
+Over the years, other current and former collegiate players would play for the organization from colleges, such as St. Cloud Technical and Community College, Century College, and Northern State University.
 In 2008, the team featured its first and only Major League Baseball draftee, Spearfish native, Derek Ver Helst (LHP), who was selected out of high school by the Pittsburgh Pirates in the 21st round of the 1999 MLB draft.
-Derek had previously also played with the Clark Traders (Clark, SD) of the EDL.
+Derek had previously also played with the Clark Traders of the EDL.